Please enable JavaScript to view the comments powered by Disqus.

 Families who need to hire a foreign caregiver to provide care, in a private residence, to seniors or individuals with medical needs, or children, may be able to do so through the Home Care Provider Stream of the TFWP.
 This stream enables families to hire temporary foreign workers, provided that the positions to be filled meet one of the following criteria:

 Caregivers for children: Nannies, au-pairs and babysitters are just some of the positions that fall under this category, and provide care to children under the age of 18 years old.
-The position must meet the requirements for National Occupation Classification (NOC) Code 4411.
+The position must meet the requirements for National Occupation Classification (NOC) Code 44100 for home child-care providers.

 Caregivers for persons with high medical needs: Family caregivers, housekeepers, and personal aides are just some of the positions that fall under this category, and provide care to seniors or to persons with disabilities.
-The position must meet the requirements for one of NOC 3012, 3233, or 4412.
+The position must meet the requirements for one of NOC 44101, home support workers, caregivers and related occupations.
 Families must follow the same application procedure as employers hiring through the high-wage and low-wage streams.
 Additionally, families must provide evidence that they have a dependent family member who requires in-home care; and show proof that they have the financial means to pay the wages of the in-home caregiver.

 7. Foreign Academics